Felipe Drugovich: Formula E

 In April 2023, Drugovich was selected to drive for Maserati MSG Racing during the Formula E Berlin rookie test, finishing first, setting a lap just two tenths slower than the best time in the SABIC Berlin E-Prix of Maximilian Günther.
 Drugovich returned with Maserati during the rookie practice session at the Rome ePrix, in which he once again topped the timesheets.

 Drugovich returned with Maserati in the Berlin rookie test held in May 2024.

 Mahindra (2025)

 2024–25 season

+It is quite difficult actually to come and be straight away very competitive.
+I think on one lap, he has been proving to be extremely, extremely fast.